fluid-project/jira-to-11ty/src/issues/FLUID-5035.md

     {
       "author": "Justin Obara",
       "date": "2016-03-17T11:49:13.751-0400",
-      "body": "@@Arnold Tagne IE 10 is no longer a supported browser.
+      "body": "Arnold Tagne IE 10 is no longer a supported browser.
 Currently we are supporting latest Chrome, Firefox Internet Explorer and Safari.
 Were you able to reproduce the issue in any of these browsers?\n"
     },
     {
       "author": "Blagoj Dimovski",